elastic/elasticsearch-labs/example-apps/workplace-search/README.md

 ### 2.3.
 Bedrock LLM

-To use Bedrock LLM first of all you need to install pre-release version of `boto3` and `botocore` packages:
-Follow this guide to download and install https://d2eo22ngex1n9g.cloudfront.net/Documentation/BedrockUserGuide.pdf page 21

-Then you need to set the following environment variables:
+To use Bedrock LLM you need to set the following environment variables:

 ```sh
     export AWS_ACCESS_KEY=...